helpimaghost/VOIDBREAKER-VR/README.md

 Interaction & Combat

+    Ready your weapon: Move your Right Controller up from your side to switch your aim mode to the controller.
+Lower your hand to switch back to the default HMD aiming
     Fire: RT
     Reload: B
     Grenade - 'Grenade' gesture: hold Right Grip, aim where you want to throw with HMD, flick/throw right hand while releaseing Right Grip
-    Gravity Tether - 'Telekinesis' gesture: move the Left Hand near head to Grab, flick/push Left Controller forward to Throw Melee - 'Sword' gesture: move the Left Controller near your right hip to grab and hold your sword; Swing the Left Conttroller to perform the attack
+    Gravity Tether - 'Telekinesis' gesture: move the Left Hand near head to Grab the highlighted object targeted by your HMD, flick/push Left Controller forward to Throw
+    Melee - 'Sword' gesture: move the Left Controller near your right hip to grab and hold your sword; Swing the Left Conttroller outward to perform the attack.
+You can't perform other attacks while in melee!
     Main Menu: System
     Inventory - TO DO - currently D-pad
     Map - TO DO - currently D-pad
-    Ammo Quickswap - TO DO - currently D-pad
+    Ammo Quickswap - TO DO - currently D-pad left

 Known Issues